 (b) the service is not a service associated with a service to which item 30165, 30651, 30655, 30168, 30171, 30172, 30176, 30177, 30179, 45530, 45564 or 45565 applies

 Applicable once per lifetime

 In the context of eligibility for item 30175, acceptable examples of conservative non-surgical treatment include symptomatic management with pain medication, lower back braces, lifestyle changes, physiotherapy and/or exercise.
 Diagnostic imaging, documented symptoms of pain and discomfort, and documented failure to respond to non-surgical conservative treatment must all be documented in patient notes

 HISTORY AND BACKGROUND

 Many women we see need their abdominal wall repaired if it was irreparably damaged during pregnancy.

-We are NOT talking about cosmetic ‘mummy makeovers’ (which are great - but will not attract a taxpayer rebate).
+We are NOT talking about cosmetic ‘tummy tucks’ (which will not attract a taxpayer rebate).
 Instead, this is the reconstruction of abdominal separation that can’t be fixed no matter how much physio or diet they do.
 And back pain and incontinence becomes a chronic problem for many of these women.

 What we have done to help:

 In 2016 the Government ended support for these women by removing access to the relevant Medicare item number for abdominoplasty and restricting it only to mass weight loss patients.
 So Dr Moncrieff and his colleagues from around Australia commenced research to show just how helpful abdominoplasty can be at reducing the chronic health issues facing women after babies.